-3. Knot the ends of the thread.
+- Knot the ends of the thread.
 Though a regular knot or square knot will sometimes work, it is often not large enough to keep the thread from pulling all the way out of the fabric after your first stitch.
 A knot that always works is to wind the end of the thread opposite the needle three times around your pointer finger, lick your finger, then use your thumb to roll the thread around on your finger so that it tangles in itself.
 When you pull it off your finger, use your thumbnail to slide the tangled mess to the end of the thread, pulling in a direction away from the end of the thread that has the needle.
-If you did it properly, a thick knot will form at the end of your thread.
-If not, you may need to try again until you can tangle the end of the thread enough so it creates a small "rat's nest" at the end of the string.
+If you did it properly, a thick knot would form at the end of your thread.
+If not, you may need to try again until you can tangle the end of the thread enough, so it creates a small "rat's nest" at the end of the string.
 Key in this is making sure you lick or dampen the thread on your finger so that it catches on itself and tangles.

 Stitching in Cloth

 - Make your first stitch by putting your needle into the cloth on the wrong side of the fabric where your knot will not show.
 If you can, find a seam or an overlapping flap to lodge your knot where it won't be seen.
 Hold or pin the two pieces of cloth together, if possible, so that the fabric doesn't move while you place your first stitch.

 - Pull your needle through the fabric to the other side until you feel the knot tug.
 Check the underside of the fabric to make sure your thread did not tangle or catch other parts of the fabric which it was not supposed to catch.
 If your thread seems prone to tangling, use a candle or bit of wax and run it up and down your thread while held taught to make it slick.